atf-tuner/pyATF/README.md

 The pyATF user can set arbitrary constraints on tuning parameters.
 For this, pyATF allows using any arbitrary, user-defined Python lambda as constraint function that takes as input a value within tuning parameter's range and returns either `true` (iff the constraint is satisfied) or `false` (iff the constraint is not satisfied).

-Interdependencis among tuning parameters are expressed in pyATF via constraints.
+Interdependencies among tuning parameters are expressed in pyATF via constraints.
 For this, the constraint function is defined based on tuning parameters (which are defined in the constraint's function definition as parameters and used in its body as variables).
 For example, the constraint function of parameter LS defines an additional parameter WPT to express that parameter LS has to divide the global size N/WPT.
-Note that a constraint's parameter name has to exactly match the name of the correspnding tuning parameter to express interdependencies.
+Note that a constraint's parameter name has to exactly match the name of the corresponding tuning parameter to express interdependencies.

 pyATF's parameter constraints are described in detail [here](https://ieeexplore.ieee.org/abstract/document/8291912).